-Hawthorn berries are abundant in the PNW in late summer, early fall.
+Hawthorn berries are abundant in the PNW in the early Fall.
 There are a few different varieties that can be found here, but for me, the easiest way to tell them apart is by the berry color and counting the seeds.
 Our native species have purplish-black berries and usually have three or more seeds.
 The non native species are dark red and have 1-2 seeds.
 It really does not matter though, you can use them all just the same.

 Hawthorn is most commonly used as a long term heart tonic for mild conditions, such as anxiety and heart palpitations.
 Check out my herbarium page for more information on Hawthorn.